lbl-srg/obc/specification/source/cdl.rst

       ...
    annotation (__cdl(generatePointlist=true, controlledDevice="Terminal unit"));

-It specifies that a point list should be generated for the sequence, that ``uWin`` is a digital input point that is hardwired,  and that ``yVal`` is a analog output point that is not hardwired.
+It specifies that a point list should be generated for the sequence that controls the system or equipment specified by ``controlledDevice``, that ``uWin`` is a digital input point that is hardwired,  and that ``yVal`` is a analog output point that is not hardwired.
 Both of them can be trended with a time interval of 1 minute.
 The point list table will look as shown in :numref:`tab_sample_point_list`.